lstomberg/objective-c-style-guide/Epic.md

 };
 ```

-You can also make explicit value assignments (showing older k-style constant definition):
+You MAY make explicit value assignments (showing older k-style constant definition).
+This is a good way to represent a category on the client.

+**Preferred:**

 ```objc
 typedef NS_ENUM(NSInteger, RWTGlobalConstants) {